rackerlabs/docs-dedicated-load-balancer-v3/docs/common-gs/auth-using-curl.rst

 - If you see the following error message, verify the authentication credentials submitted in the authentication request.
-If necessary, contact your Rackspace Cloud Administrator or Rackspace Support to get valid credentials.vided.
+If necessary, contact your Rackspace Cloud Administrator or Rackspace Support to get valid credentials.

   .. code::